bartificer/programming-by-stealth/docs/pbs39.md

 Back in instalment 36 I set the challenge of writing a QUnit test suite for the `bartificer.ca.Automaton` prototype given the source code and the JSDoc documentation as input.

 Rather than including my solution in this instalment’s ZIP file, I’m going to get you into the habit of using [GitHub](https://github.com) – a cloud-based GIT server and client.
-[GIT](https://en.wikipedia.org/wiki/Git) is an open-source distributed version control system invented by Linus Torvalds to manage the code for the Linux kernel, and it’s my version control system of choice these days (I started on [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System), moved to [SVN](https://en.wikipedia.org/wiki/Apache_Subversion), and am now on GIT).
+[GIT](https://en.wikipedia.org/wiki/Git) is an open source distributed version control system invented by Linus Torvalds to manage the code for the Linux kernel.
+It’s my version control system of choice these days (I started on [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System), moved to [SVN](https://en.wikipedia.org/wiki/Apache_Subversion), and am now on GIT).

 From now on I’ll be creating a repository on GitHub for each coding project we work on as part of this series.
 I’ll be creating linkable releases for the starting points and solutions to each challenge.
 So, [here is my solution to the challenge I set in instalment 36](https://github.com/bbusschots/bartificer_ca_js/tree/PBS36-Challenge-Solution).

-You can browse the code online, or, you can click the big green download button to download it as a ZIP file.
+You can browse the code online, or you can click the big green download button to download it as a ZIP file.
 You can also use any GIT client (e.g. [GitHub Desktop](https://desktop.github.com), a free client from GitHub themselves, or my current favourite, the free version of [GitKraken](https://www.gitkraken.com)) to clone the repository to your local computer, and, if you set up a free GitHub account, you can fork a copy of the repository into your own account.

 ## Sidenote – Fully Embracing HTML5

 Up until now, I’ve been reluctant to give up my old XHTML habits.
-All the HTML we’ve written in the series has been valid HTML5, but only because HTML5 is back-wards compatible with XHTML in some ways.
+All the HTML we’ve written in the series has been valid HTML5, but only because HTML5 is backwards compatible with XHTML in some ways.
 I’ve been insisting on closing empty tags, quoting all attribute values, and giving boolean attributes explicit values.
 In other words, I’ve been writing things like `<br />` and `<option value="4" selected="selected">Four</option>`.

 Not anymore – over our little summer hiatus I’ve decided it’s time to get with the times and fully embrace the more concise HTML5 syntax.
 So, from now on I’ll be writing my empty tags without the trailing `/`, I won’t be quoting attribute values religiously, and I won’t be giving values to boolean attributes.
 In other words, from now on I’ll be writing things like
 `<br>` and `<option value=4 selected>Four</option>`.